 Health governance – one of the pillars of a health system – has received appreciable attention from the Ethiopian health sector over the past decade.
 To make facilities responsive to local needs and mitigate administrative complexities, the government initiated health facility governance reform by introducing boards for hospitals.

-Generally health governance is defined as the process of competently directing health system resources, performance, and stakeholder participation toward the goal of saving lives and doing so in ways that is open, transparent, accountable, equitable, and responsive to the needs of the people.
+Health governance is defined as the process of competently directing health system resources, performance, and stakeholder participation toward the goal of saving lives and doing so in ways that is open, transparent, accountable, equitable, and responsive to the needs of the people.
 Governance is a serious fiduciary responsibility requiring that directors come to meetings prepared, actively engage in questions and discussion.

 Governance in the context of the Ethiopian health sector presupposes how the development and implementation of the health sector plan is organized, managed, and communicated in hospitals.
 To achieve this, facility-level governance structures were introduced to deepen the decentralization process and ensure that service delivery points respond to clients’ needs.